dotnet/docs/docs/fsharp/fsharp-language-reference/modules.md

 `Namespace1.Namespace2.ModuleName.Identifier`

 You can open the module or one or more of the namespaces to simplify the code.
-For more information about opening namespaces and modules, see [Import Declarations: The open Keyword &#40;F&#35;&#41;](Import-Declarations-The-open-Keyword-%5BFSharp%5D.md).
+For more information about opening namespaces and modules, see [Import Declarations: The `open` Keyword](import-declarations-the-open-keyword.md).

 The following code example shows a top-level module that contains all the code up to the end of the file.